 On a much less ambiguous note, Herringdale qualified for the Chivalry Bonus this year.
 This means he is an examplar of the traits that will eventually be identified as typifying the ideal chivalric knight.
 Although chivalry has not been expounded as a doctrine yet, folks will now recognize that Herringdale seems to possess a certain...something that marks him out as a paragon of knighthood.
 In game mechanical terms, he'll now receive an extra 100 Glory every year and gain 3 points of "spiritual armor" that will always protect him, regardless of the state of any other armor.
 Bonus indeed!

 We'll leave things off with Des's very apt summation of the events that transpired this year:

 "I wanted to crack some skulls, but instead I ended up busting a nut."

-Now, if you'll recall from the character generation post, Lady Obilot is one of the most beautiful women in the realm, having an APP of 28.
+character generation post, Lady Obilot is one of the most beautiful women in the realm, having an APP of 28.
 I figured this would make her pretty desirable, despite her relatively low standing as daughter of a vassal knight.
 So you can imagine how delighted I was to note that a certain Leodegrance of Cameliard was born in 465, which would make him the perfect age to marry.
 Well, well, well.

 Sometimes I like to spring these sorts of surprises without any warning, but I figured this was a pretty big deal.
 So I said to Des, "Hey, you want Lady Obilot to be the mother of Guenevere?"
 And Des shrugged her shoulders and said, "Sure, why not?"